daronyondem/daron-english-blog/content/speaking.md

 Yildiz Technical University
 -->

-Here is where I'm planning to be next;
+Here is where I'll be speaking next.
+If you’ll be around, feel free to join and say hello!

 | Name                                                                | Topic                                                           | Date         | Place               |
 |---------------------------------------------------------------------|-----------------------------------------------------------------|--------------|---------------------|